cjzcpsyx/CS186/hw4/README.md

 if no plan can be found (because, for example, there is no linear join that is possible), or if the cost of all plans is greater than the `bestCostSoFar` argument.
 The method uses a cache of previous joins called `pc` (`optjoin` in the pseudocode above) to quickly lookup the fastest way to join `joinSet - {joinToRemove}`.
-The other arguments (`stats` and `filterSelectivities`) are passed into the `orderJoins` method that you must implement as a part of Exercise 3, and are explained below.
+The other arguments (`stats` and `filterSelectivities`) are passed into the `orderDynamicProgrammingJoins` method that you must implement as a part of Exercise 4, and are explained below.
 This method essentially performs lines 6-8 of the psuedocode described earlier.

 Third, we have provided a class `PlanCache` that can be used to cache the best way to join a subset of the joins